-The following Immigration practice note Produced in partnership with Andrew Krisman, Consultant Solicitor provides comprehensive and up to date legal information covering:
+The following Immigration practice note produced in partnership with Andrew Krisman provides comprehensive and up to date legal information covering:

 This Practice Note outlines the legal framework underpinning the duty of UK immigration decision-makers, including the Home Office, tribunals and courts, to safeguard and promote the welfare of children when making decisions affecting them.